Your Horoscope This Week: January 25 To 31

 Virgo Sun & Rising:

-The energy peaks with the Full Moon in Leo on February 1st, illuminating your rest, healing, and subconscious sector.
+The energy peaks with the Full Moon in Leo on February 2nd, illuminating your rest, healing, and subconscious sector.
 This Full Moon invites you to slow down and listen to what your body and spirit have been trying to tell you.
-You may experience emotional releases, vivid dreams, or a realization about what you are ready to let go of.
+You may experience emotional releases, vivid dreams, or a realisation about what you are ready to let go of.

+The shadow of the Leo Full Moon is ignoring the need for rest or trying to “optimise” your healing instead of feeling it.
+Let this moment remind you that renewal does not come from doing more.
+When you honour rest as part of your process, you emerge clearer, stronger, and more aligned for what comes next.

+Libra, this week oﬃcially changes the way you approach love, partnership, and commitment for the long haul.
+With Neptune entering Aries on January 27th, your relationship sector is activated for the next thirteen years.
+Yes, thirteen.
+This is a major reimagining of how you connect, collaborate, and share your life with others.
+You may feel more romantic, idealistic, or hopeful about love and partnership, but Neptune also asks for discernment.

 AdvertisementADVERTISEMENT